shaunirwin/self_balancing_robot/Readme.md

 ## Objectives

-The goal of this project is to develop a robotic platform that can serve as a fun way to learn about various aspects of robotics, including classical and learning-based control, 3D vision and sensor fusion and modelling.
+The goal of this project is to develop a robotic platform that can serve as a fun way to explore various aspects of robotics, including classical and learning-based control, 3D vision, sensor fusion and modelling.

 ## Status